UA-141369524-4

 201.Pinto beans

-Spices are considered high anti-inflammatory foods.
+Spices are considered high anti-inflammatory grocery foods.
 Many have polyphenol compounds and some work together like black pepper and cardamom.

 Within their tiny molecules, within the spice and herb aroma are the potent fighting antioxidant compounds that fight cell free radicals.
 Spices are usually the dried parts of the plant while herbs are the fresh parts like leaves.